watkin98/human-identifier-for-blink-cameras/README.md

 Working Architecture:
 Blink Server -> Blink App (Android Emulator) -> Notification Interceptor -> Blink Clip Retriever -> AI Person Detector -> Push Notification

+# Notification Listener
+Identified a couple of 3rd party apps to forward the notifications:
+- Tasker
+- MacroAndroid

+Played around with MacroAndroid.
+Will look into building a version from scratch, might involve a bit of Java